Brebeuf College School: Awards and scholarships

-In 2012, the school created the Order of St Jean de Brebeuf to recognize members of the school community who exemplify the values and ideals for which Brebeuf College School stands, namely: faith, discipline, integrity, hard work, humility, excellence, success, pursuit of the greater good, friendship, and community, and for always being 'Men and Women For Others'.
+In 2012, the school created the Order of St Jean de Brebeuf to recognize members of the school community who exemplify the values and ideals for which Brebeuf College School stands, namely: faith, discipline, integrity, hard work, humility, excellence, success, pursuit of the greater good, friendship, and community, and for always being "Men and Women For Others".

-2010–2011 EQAO results
+2023–2024 EQAO results

-88% of Grade 9 Academic math students were at Level 3 or 4.
-There were 173 students in the Grade 9 Academic classes during this time frame, 5% of whom were students with Special Education Needs (excluding gifted).

-37% of Grade 9 Applied math students were at Level 3 or 4.
-There were 51 students in the Grade 9 Applied classes during this time frame, 55% of whom were students with Special Education Needs (excluding gifted).
+47% of grade 9 math students were at Level 3 or 4.
+There were 169 students in the grade 9 De-Streamed classes during this time frame, 22% of whom were students with special education needs.

-83% of first-time eligible students were successful in the Grade 10 literacy test.
-46% of previously eligible students were successful in the Grade 10 literacy test.
+83% of first-time eligible students were successful in the grade 10 literacy test.
+There were 152 students, 11% of whom had special education needs.
+59% of students spoke English as their first language.

-Fraser Institute ranking

-The Fraser Institute's 2010/2011 report on Brebeuf College School gave it an overall grade of 6.5/10, ranking it at 299 of 718 publicly funded secondary schools in Ontario.
-The school is ranked as 241 out of 691 is the most recent years, with ratings of 7.7 in 2007; 7.5 in 2008; 7.3 in 2009; 5.4 in 2010; and 6.5 in 2011.

 Co-curricular activities

-Brebeuf offers a large variety of extracurricular activities and clubs, including: debating, school newspaper, peer tutoring, Student Council, Robotics, Math Club, Social Justice Club, Art Club, School Bands, Theatre Brebeuf, Youth Ministry etc.
+Brebeuf offers a large variety of extracurricular activities and clubs, including debating, school newspaper, peer tutoring, Student Council, Robotics, Math Club, Social Justice Club, Art Club, School Bands, Theatre Brebeuf, and Youth Ministry.

 In addition to on-campus co-curricular activities, the school's chaplaincy department also offers various annual excursions for students ranging from three-day overnight retreats to eleven-day pilgrimages to Italy during Holy Week.

 Varsity sports

-Hockey, rugby, football, tennis, golf, volleyball, basketball, curling, track and field, cross country, table tennis, badminton, swimming, soccer.
+Varsity sports include hockey, football, tennis, golf, volleyball, basketball, track and field, cross country, table tennis, badminton, soccer, and indoor soccer.

 House system

-In 2010, the school reintroduced a House System and all Grade 9 students were placed in one of five Houses named for the Canadian Jesuit Martyrs who were contemporaries of St. Jean de Brebeuf.
+In 2010, the school reintroduced a house system.
+All students are placed in one of six houses named for the Canadian Jesuit martyrs who were contemporaries of St. Jean de Brebeuf.
 Students participate in a variety of athletic and academic competitions.
-The House names are:
+The house names are: